 We are delighted to announce the 2018 Hands-on Lab manuals translated to serve our global audience.
 Click here for instructions on how to change your language in the Hands-on Labs portal.
 Once you have your language preference set, if a lab manual is available in your preferred language, it will be displayed as the lab deploys.

-In an effort to better serve our ever growing global user community, we have added three additional languages to our catalog, Traditional Chinese, French and German.
+In an effort to better serve our ever growing global user community, we have added five additional languages to our catalog, Traditional Chinese, French, Italian, Russian and German.
 We are likely to add more manuals in more languages, so check back often as we update this post!

 Did you know that you can change your language preference when you log in to the Hands-on Labs site?
 Just click the link next to the Globe and select your preferred language.

 Once logged in, you will see badges next to each lab indicating what languages the lab is available in.

 You can click on the language badge to see all of the labs available in that particular language.

 We have also made available PDF and HTML versions of the manuals.
 You can use the tables below to download or view them.
 You can also click the Lab SKU & Name in the table to be taken directly to the lab.
 The manuals are also listed on our documents site and will be updated as this post is updated.

 Thank you for participating in our Raffle Drawing for the very cool DJI Drone – we had a lot of fun putting it together for you.
 We thought it would be great to get to know our winner and did a little write up to introduce him to our readers.

 Tell us about your professional career background and interests ?